A local Lorentzian Ferrand-Obata theorem for conformal vector fields: Reduction to linearizable singularities of mixed or balanced type

+If $p$ is an expanding singularity of $Y$, then it is a contracting singularity of $-Y$.
+Note that contracting singularities need not have $\{ A^t \}$ loxodromic.
+For instance, if $\{D_p \varphi^t_Y\}$ is of the form $\{ e^{a t} K^t U^t\}$ with $a < 0$, and $K^t$ and $U^t$ are commuting elliptic and parabolic flows of $\operatorname{O}^0(1,n-1)$, then $p$ is a contracting singularity (and it is expanding if $a > 0)$.
+In the loxodromic case, when $\{D_p\varphi^t_Y\}$ has the form (\ref{eqn.loxo.diffl}), then contracting corresponds to $a<-b<0$.
+In any case, existence of a contracting singularity is known to imply conformal flatness, by the following theorem.

-\begin{theorem}[\cite{frances.degenerescence}, Thm~1.3~(2)] Let $(M,g)$ be a Lorentzian manifold.
-Assume that $(f_k)$ in $\operatorname{Conf}^{loc}(M,g)$, is a sequence of local conformal transformations, all defined a same open set.
-If there exists an open set $U$, and a point $x_0$ such that $f_k(U) \to x_0$ in the Hausdorff topology, then $U$ is conformally flat.
+\begin{theorem}[\cite{frances.degenerescence}, Thm~1.3~(2)] Let $(M,g)$ be a smooth Lorentzian manifold.
+Assume that $(f_k) \subset \operatorname{Conf}^{loc}(M,g)$, is a sequence of local conformal transformations, all defined on an open set $U$.
+If, for some point $x_0 \in M$, the images $f_k(U) \to x_0$ in the Hausdorff topology, then $U$ is conformally flat.
 In particular, if $(M,g)$ is real-analytic, it is conformally flat. \end{theorem}

-When $Y$ is a local conformal vector field admitting a contracting/expanding singularity $p$, we may first turn $Y$ into $-Y$ to make $p$ contracting.
-Then, we already observed that there exists an open set $U$ containing $p$ such that $\lim_{t \to +\infty} \varphi^t_Y(U) = p.$ We then get the \begin{corollary} Let $(M,g)$ be a real-analytic Lorentzian manifold.
-Assume that there exists on $M$ a local conformal vector field with a contracting/expanding singularity.
-Then $(M,g)$ is conformally flat. \end{corollary}